sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupautologon.md

-For more information about the built-in administrator account, see the [How to Enable and Disable the Built-in Administrator Account](http://go.microsoft.com/fwlink/?LinkId=206616) topic in the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.
+For more information about the built-in administrator account, see the [How to Enable and Disable the Built-in Administrator Account](http://go.microsoft.com/fwlink/?LinkId=206616) topic in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.

 **Note**
 These settings are valid for upgrades.